Ford F-Series (fourteenth generation): Powertrains

+For 2026, the 3.5-liter EcoBoost V6 became the standard engine for most models that previously came standard with the 5.0-liter V8, except for the STX Lobo.

 Safety

-Sitting higher than other consumer vehicles (except for pickup trucks), the Ford F-Series vehicles have significantly larger blind spots in which people or other cars are invisible to the driver.
+Sitting higher than other consumer vehicles (other than other pickup trucks), the Ford F-Series vehicles have significantly larger blind spots in which people or other cars are invisible to the driver.
 According to data from the National Highway Traffic Safety Administration, Ford F-Series vehicles are part of more fatal crashes than any other vehicle in the US.

 The 2022 F-150 was tested by the IIHS and its top trim received a Top Safety Pick award: